|GENERAL||PET / BEHAVIORAL ISSUES|

 Q: I’d like my family name to be honored at the Humane Society of Harford County.
 How do I learn about naming opportunities?

 A: The gift of an estate is treasured at HSHCS as a significant personal commitment to animals.
 It is our pleasure to ensure your wishes are met by offering an array of naming opportunities throughout our facilities.
-We are currently in the planning stages of developing naming opportunities for our new shelter that is scheduled to be built in 2011-2012.
+We are currently in the planning stages of developing naming opportunities for our new shelter that is scheduled to be built in between April 2014 and May 2015.
 Please contact our Executive Director at 410-836-1090 x 101 for more information.

 Q: Should I tell the HSHC about my estate plans?